 2026 marks the 100th anniversary of the Canadian Association of Social Workers (CASW) – a significant milestone for the profession.
-Throughout 2026, and especially during Social Work Month, this anniversary will be celebrated under the theme Reflecting on Our Past, Reimagining Our Future, recognizing the profession’s legacy while looking ahead to what’s next.
+During Social Work Month, this anniversary was celebrated under the theme Reflecting on Our Past, Reimagining Our Future, recognizing the profession’s legacy while looking ahead to what’s next.

 NLCSW’s CPE Lineup for Social Work Month